Principal Investigator

 Andrea N. Brockmann, M.A.

-Umelo Ugwoaba, M.S.
+umeloUmelo Ugwoaba, M.S.

-Kelsey M. Arroyo, M.S.
+kelsey a headshotKelsey M. Arroyo, M.S.

 taylorswanson@phhp.ufl.edu| CV

-Taylor Swanson is a second-year graduate student in the Department of Clinical and Health Psychology.
+Taylor Swanson is a third-year graduate student in the Department of Clinical and Health Psychology.
 She received her Bachelor of Arts in Psychology, Public Health, and Human Development from the University at Albany in New York in 2019.
 After graduating, she was a research assistant at the NIH in Bethesda, Maryland, where she worked on a longitudinal study assessing the psychosocial and physical health components of pediatric obesity.
 Taylor’s current research interests include the relationships between health behaviors, psychosocial factors, environment, and health literacy within individuals with or at risk of chronic illness.
 She is also interested in how these relationships interact so that lifestyle management and prevention interventions can be developed at both the individual and community levels.
 During her free time, Taylor likes to exercise, read, and travel.

-Kelsey L. Barrett, B.A.
+Kelsey B headshotKelsey L. Barrett, B.A., B.S.

-Kelsey Barrett is a first-year graduate student in the Department of Clinical and Health Psychology.
+Kelsey Barrett is a second-year graduate student in the Department of Clinical and Health Psychology.
 She received her Bachelor of Arts in Biology and Bachelor of Science in Psychology from the University of North Carolina at Greensboro.
 After graduation, she continued work as a research assistant in a child development lab where she established a project focusing on exploring children’s beliefs and predictions about the impact of nutrition on individuals who vary in body type or physical activity level.
 Broadly, Kelsey’s current research interests include health disparities in the context of obesity among rural communities.
 She is also interested in the development of accessible weight management interventions.
 In her spare time, Kelsey enjoys sewing, buying too many house plants, and occasionally running.

 Lab Alumni